MSG Daniel Robles

 Mission Accomplished on Nov.
 11, 2011

-Army MSG Daniel Robles was on his third deployment in April 2006 when he lost both of his legs in an improvised explosive device (IED) attack near Baghdad, Iraq.
+In April 2006, Army Master Sergeant Daniel Robles was on his third deployment when he lost both of his legs in an improvised explosive device (IED) attack near Baghdad, Iraq.
 As the Mortar Platoon Sergeant, MSG Robles was leading a mission to investigate a possible weapons cache site when his vehicle was hit by the IED.

 Transported by helicopter to the local Combat Support Hospital, MSG Robles remembers thanking the pilot before falling unconscious for two days and waking up in Landstuhl, Germany.
 He was later transported to Walter Reed Army Medical Center, and eventually Brooke Army Medical Center, where he spent two months in the hospital, recovering from his injuries and beginning his physical therapies.

-When asked if there was anything he would like to say to those who will make this specially adapted home possible MSG Robles stated, “Words cannot describe how good it feels to know that there are organizations and people who really care…they continue to do so much for injured soldiers and service members.
+When asked if there was anything he would like to say to those who made his specially adapted custom home possible MSG Robles stated, “Words cannot describe how good it feels to know that there are organizations and people who really care…they continue to do so much for injured Soldiers and Servicemembers.
 Having a specially adapted home built by Homes For Our Troops helps me feel safer in my surroundings.
 I have peace of mind knowing that as I get older, I am not going to have to worry about being able to get around in my own home.
 Thank you so much.”